hialin/hial/README.md

 ## The data model

 🚧 **Hial is currently under construction.
-Some things may change**. 🚧
+Some things do not work yet and some other things will change**. 🚧

 The data model is that of a tree of simple data nodes.
 The tree has a root node and a hierarchy of children nodes.